ceph/ceph/doc/man/8/rados.rst

    Interact with the given pool.
 Required by most commands.

+.. option:: --pgid

+   As an alternative to ``--pool``, ``--pgid`` also allow users to specify the PG id to which the command will be directed.
+With this option, certain commands like ``ls`` allow users to limit the scope of the command to the given PG.

 .. option:: -s snap, --snap snap

    Read from the given pool snapshot.
 Valid for all pool-specific read operations.